Free C# Tutorials

 To see the window where you'll write most of your code, right click Form1.cs in the Solution Explorer:

 The menu has options for View Code and View Designer.
 The Designer is the Form you can see at the moment.
-Click View Code from the menu to see the following window appear (you can also press the F7 key on your keyboard in Community 2015, and CTRL + ALT + 0 in version 2012/13):
+Click View Code from the menu to see the following window appear (you can also press the F7 key on your keyboard):

-This is the code for the Form itself (ignore the Form1_Load lines as you may not have them).
+This is the code for the Form itself.
 This Form:

 The code has a lot more using statements than before.
 Don't worry about these for now.
 They just mean "using some code that's already been written".